VoxLogicA-Project/VoxLogicA-UI/README.md

 touch .env
 ```

-2.1.
-Set the paths to your datasets, scripts and temporary outputs:
+Then set the paths to your datasets, scripts and temporary outputs in the `.env` file:

 ```bash
 DATASET_PATH=/path/to/your/datasets